 '''

-[root@bleach /]# sysctl -w kernel.sysrq="1"
+sysctl -w kernel.sysrq="1"

 kernel.sysrq = 1

-[root@bleach /]#

 '''

-While quickly setting single values like this in /proc/sys is helpful during testing, it does not work as well on a production system, as all /proc/sys special settings are lost when the machine is rebooted.
-To preserve the settings that you like to make permanently to your kernel, add them to the /etc/sysctl.conf file.
+While quickly setting single values like this in /proc/sys/ is helpful during testing, it does not work as well on a production system, as all /proc/sys/ special settings are lost when the machine is rebooted.
+To preserve the settings that you like to make permanently to your kernel, add them to the /etc/syscll.conf file.

 Every time the system boots, the /etc/rc.d/rc.sysinit script is executed by init.
 This script contains a command to execute sysctl using /etc/sysctl.conf as the values to set.
-Therefore, any values added to /etc/sysctl.conf will take effect right after the system boots with no need to reconfigure and rebuild the kernel to incorporate the change.
+Therefore, any values added to /etc/sysctl.conf will take effect after the system boots.